veronzHub/Responsive-Email-Framework/README.md

         font-size: 1px;  /* Outlook 2013 fix for spacers  */
         line-height: 1px; /* Outlook 2013 fix for spacers  */
     }
-    a,
+    /* All text needs to be one of the following tags */ a,
     font,
+    span,
+    h1,
+    h2,
+    h3,
+    h4,
+    h5,
+    h6,
+    p {
+        font-size: 12px; /* creates default font-size, this can be overridden using inline css */ line-height:normal;
+    }
-    span { line-height: normal; /* all text needs to be inside span, font, or anchor tags */ }
+    img { font-size: 12px; /* creates default font-size for alt text */ }
     .yshortcuts,
     .yshortcuts a,
     .yshortcuts a:link,